-- (iv) Persons reporting a license holder as being possibly impaired or providing information about the license holder's impairment; and - Professionals Professionals supervising or the course of the program monitoring participant's treatment or rehabilitation. - (b) The courts are strongly encouraged to impose sanctions on program participants and their attorneys whose allegations under this subsection are not made in good faith and are without either reasonable objective, substantive grounds, or both.
+- (iv) Persons reporting a license holder as being possibly impaired or providing information about the license holder's impairment; and - (v) Professionals supervising or monitoring the course of the program participant's treatment or rehabilitation. - (b) The courts are strongly encouraged to impose sanctions on program participants and their attorneys whose allegations under this subsection are not made in good faith and are without either reasonable objective, substantive grounds, or both.